-Could there be an attachment mechanism which re-organizes itself to the changing conditions of the context.
+Could there be an attachment mechanism which re-organizes itself to the changing conditions of the context?
 Nature has adopted a wide range of clinging and adhesive strategies.
-But one the most fitting strategies for the problem at hand is demonstrated by a keyhole limpet (Diodora Aspera).
+But one of the most fitting strategies for the problem at hand is demonstrated by a keyhole limpet (Diodora Aspera).
 Limpet has evolved a dual-mode attachment system.
-It can remain affixed firmly to a surface which transforms itself from ‘dry and rough’ to ‘slippery and wet’.
+It can remain affixed firmly to a surface that transforms itself from ‘dry and rough’ to ‘slippery and wet’.
 The secret power of limpet is its ability to shift the attachment method from adhesion to suction and vice versa.

 Sticky balls provide a basic template to work with as a WiFi ball- an example of which has already been designed by Orbi.
-It is concluded however, that the nature gadget should combine the technologies of Grabit Soft Electrical Robot and molecular level Super Glue.
-Magnetic Balls (Nanodots) also offer an insight into potential metamorphic abilities of the gadget.
-And organic solar film technology could be integrated with dual-mode attachment system.
+It is concluded, however, that the nature gadget should combine the technologies of Grabit Soft Electrical Robot and molecular level Super Glue.
+Magnetic Balls (Nanodots) also offer an insight into the potential metamorphic abilities of the gadget.
+And organic solar film technology could be integrated with a dual-mode attachment system.

 Row1Column1: Keyhole Limpet